Maruzensky

-Maruzensky (マルゼンスキー; May 19, 1974 - August 21, 1997) was an undefeated Japanese thoroughbred racehorse.
+Maruzensky (マルゼンスキー, Maruzensukī) was an undefeated Japanese Thoroughbred racehorse and sire.

 His racing career was extremely successful, winning all of the races he entered, including the Asahi Hai Sansai Stakes which he had won with a massive gap, earning the nickname "Supercar" in the process.
-However, as horses brought over from abroad at the time were barred from entering any of the Triple Crown races, the horse was unable to enter in such races.
+However, as horses brought over from abroad into Japan at the time were barred from entering any of the Triple Crown races, the horse was unable to enter the Japanese Classics.

 As a stallion, he was also successful, producing Derby winner Sakura Chiyono O, as well as 3 other Grade I winners, among others.

 Background

-Maruzensky's dam, Shill, by Buckpasser, was bought at the Keeneland Sales in the autumn of 1973 by Zenkichi Hashimoto, father of future Olympiad and Diet member Seiko Hashimoto.
-Hashimoto, while having owned cows at his ranch, was relatively new to the world of owning racehorses, when he was on a business trip from Japan.
+Maruzensky's dam, Shill, by Buckpasser, was bought at the Keeneland Sales in the autumn of 1973 by Zenkichi Hashimoto, father of future Olympic athlete and Diet member Seiko Hashimoto.
+Hashimoto, while having owned cows at his ranch, was relatively new to the world of owning racehorses when he was on a business trip from Japan.
 There, he also met the horse's future trainer, Shigehiko Hongo.

 At the auction, Hashimoto was told by his interpreter that, given her mare line, as well as the fact that the horse was pregnant with a foal of Nijinsky, it was expected that the horse would bid at a high price.
-Feeling both insulted by the interpreter for his career involving and a desire to buy Shill for himself, he wound up buying the horse for 300 thousand US dollars, which would have amounted to about 90 million Japanese yen at the time.
+Feeling both insulted by the interpreter for his career involving owning cows and a desire to buy Shill for himself, he wound up buying the horse for 300 thousand US dollars, which would have amounted to about 90 million Japanese yen at the time.

 After being shipped to Japan, Shill foaled a colt on May 19, 1974.
 Hashimoto planned to give the Maruzen yagō to the horse, and went with "Maruzensky" as the foal was a colt, rather than "Miss Maruzen" had it been a filly.

 Two years later, the horse entered Hongo's stable in July 1976.